Laurel White

 Fun Stuff

-I work as a mascot performer on MIT's Team TIM!
+I have worked as a mascot performer on MIT's Team TIM!

 I liked to do all sorts of crafts, particularly knitting, crocheting, and sewing.
 I also love to hike with my rescue dog, Bodie.